mozillaarchive/deuxdrop/deploy/cobbler/cobbler-setup.md

 ## Customize the profile

 The profile we created above (centos-5.6-x86_64) will, by default, reference the sample.ks kickstart file.
 We have our own that we want to use.
+Also, we need to tell it the yum repos to use.

-    cobbler profile edit --name=centos-5.6-x86_64 --kickstart=\`pwd\`/basic.ks
+    cobbler profile edit --name=centos-5.6-x86_64 --kickstart=\`pwd\`/basic.ks --repos="centos-5.6-x86_64-updates epel-5-x86_64"

 # How To Provision Using Cobbler